libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 {% include breadcrumbs.html %}

 If this is your first time using libGDX, you're at the right place.
-The following steps detail how you can get your fist libGDX project up and running.
+The following steps detail how you can get your first libGDX project up and running.

 {% include setup_flowchart.html current='0' %}